 - All individuals selected as scholars must intend to apply, within two years, for graduate education that will eventually lead to the research doctorate.

-Note that the period of appointment for scholars participating in this post- baccalaureate program is generally for one year, but may be for up to two years.
-It is expected that if the PREP scholar performs satisfactorily, he/she will be strongly encouraged to apply for admission to the graduate program at the University of Rochester.
+Note: that the period of appointment for scholars participating in this post- baccalaureate program is generally for one year, but may be for up to two years.
+It is expected that if the PREP scholar performs satisfactorily, they will be strongly encouraged to apply for admission to the graduate program at the University of Rochester.

-For information on the PREP and its required aspects, please visit the NIH Website.
+For more information on the PREP and its required aspects, please visit the NIH Website.